An AI reporter’s favorite books of 2020

 Artificial Whiteness: Politics and Ideology in Artificial Intelligence

-Since I read the previously mentioned paper about “The Whiteness of AI” earlier this year, I expected to hear more about the impact on science fiction and pop culture, but this is not that book.
-Artificial Whiteness was written by Yarden Katz, a fellow in the Harvard Medical School Department of Systems Biology and an MIT graduate.
+Since I read the previously mentioned paper “The Whiteness of AI” earlier this year, I expected to hear more about the impact on science fiction and pop culture, but this is not that book.
+Artificial Whiteness was written by Yarden Katz, a fellow in the Harvard Medical School’s Department of Systems Biology and an MIT graduate.

-The book delivers a view of AI history not through significant technical advances, but through moments of collaboration between academia, industry, and government.
+The book delivers a view of AI history not through significant technical advances, but moments of collaboration between academia, industry, and government.
 It also examines the influence of an AI expert industry made up of the media, think tanks, and universities.

 Artificial Whiteness references scholars like Angela Davis, Frantz Fanon, Toni Morrison, and W.E.B.
 DuBois, but that comes in later chapters.
 It begins with a history of artificial intelligence in academia and its early ties to military funding.
-In exploring AI’s roots, Katz talks about how the term “artificial intelligence” is as much a marketing term as it is a field of computer science and industry.
+In exploring AI’s roots, Katz talks about how “artificial intelligence” is as much a marketing term as it is a field of computer science and industry.

 “The all too real consequences of whiteness come from its connection to concrete systems of power.
 From colonial America to the present, whiteness has been intertwined with capitalist conceptions of property inscribed into law,” the book reads.
 “AI’s new progressive rebranding is not a real departure from the field’s imperial roots but rather an adaptation to changing political sensibilities.”

-Katz writes about how whiteness is used to sustain oppressive relations, but you’ll hear more about Henry Kissinger, geopolitics, and efforts to maintain American dominance in the first 100 pages than the social hierarchy of white supremacy.
+Katz writes about how whiteness is used to sustain oppressive relationships, but you’ll hear more about Henry Kissinger, geopolitics, and efforts to maintain American dominance in the first 100 pages than about the social hierarchy of white supremacy.

 Among solutions Katz offers are acts of refusal, which he argues can be generative.
 Examples of this include early AI researchers Terry Winograd and Joseph Weizenbaum, who made a point of refusing military funding.
 Today, AI researchers have also refused to take money from Google.